 What eats Caribou?

-Though the caribou is a rather large animal, they still have many predators.
+Although the caribou is a rather large animal, they still have many predators.
 In some areas, the caribou is hunted for its meat by humans.
-In fact, this is part of the reason that caribou tend to go extinct in some locations.
+In fact, this is part of the reason that caribou disappear in some locations.

 What do Caribou eat?